 Prior to Hebrew College, Rabbi Dratch studied Political Science and Hebrew Bible at Columbia University and The Jewish Theological Seminary.
 He worked at the New York City Council before jumping into the world of Jewish education.
 He is passionate about the intersection between social justice and Jewish tradition, helping organize the Newton Sanctuary Collaborative and participating in the work of a number of Jewish Social Justice organizations, including serving as a legislative assistant at the Religious Action Center of Reform Judaism.

 Rabbi Dratch believes that Judaism holds deep wisdom for all people throughout their lives and loves the ability of Judaism to help us connect deeper to the world around us.
-With his wife, Emily, he enjoys biking, hiking, reading, and cooking new recipes and is a long-suffering Philadelphia sports fan.
+He lives in Hampden with his wife Emily and daughter Sadie.

 Ba’alat Tefilah (prayer leader)

 Ms. Woloff has 25 years of prayer leading experience, including with the notable Jewish musicians and prayer leaders Joey Weisenberg and Josh Warschawski.
 She has mastery of numerous nuschaot and trope, as well as experience as a Bar and Bat Mitzvah preparation tutor.
 For six years, she was the director of the Rosenbloom Religious School at Chizuk Amuno before she opted to pursue an advanced degree in social work and a career as a therapist.